 Nowadays, there’s definitely no shortage of new restaurants throughout Western New York.
-From vintage diners to basement brewpubs, these new spots provide more options than ever for the perfect Valentine’s Day date.
+From vintage diners to basement brewpubs, these new spots provide more options than ever for the perfect date night with your S.O.
 Here are five different options for you to try:

 1. Rowhouse Bakery and Restaurant, 483 Delaware Ave, Buffalo, NY 14202

 Rowhouse Bakery & Restaurant is serving everything from juices and coffees to artisan dishes and pizzas inside their historical brownstone building dating back to the 1800s.
 Their bar backdrop is a sun filled window, the staircases and exposed brick resemble the streets of Soho in NYC, the elegant chandeliers and seating areas make you feel like you’re in someone’s home for a dinner party, and there’s an adorable little library that you need on your Instagram page.

 2. SATO Brewpub, 110 Pearl St. Buffalo, NY 14202

 Yet another cool location is the Sato Brewpub located in the basement of the Dun Building, the very first skyscraper in the city.
 Setting the scene of an Izakaya, also known as low key gastropubs throughout Japan, they serve the traditional favorites, small plates, and their freshly brewed beers made with traditional Japanese ingredients and local hops grown right in Niagara County.

 3. 100 Acres: The Kitchens at Hotel Henry, 444 Forest Ave, Buffalo, NY 14213